ROOT 5 FARM

 Store up to 1 week

-For longer storage, blend into a pesto (see recipe below) and refrigerate or freeze.
+For long-term storage, blend into a pesto (see recipe below) and refrigerate or freeze.

 Culinary Tips